stimpy77/microq/README.md

 </script>
 ```

-or just paste it in at the top of your regular script
+or just paste the compressed version in at the top of your regular script

 ```javascript
 <script>